kanisterio/kanister/examples/stable/cassandra/README.md

 To install kanister and related tools you can follow [this](https://docs.kanister.io/install.html#install) link.

 **NOTE:**
 The helm commands that are mentioned in this document are run with the helm version 3.
-If you are using other helm clinet version the commands may differ slightly.
+If you are using other helm client version the commands may differ slightly.

 ## Chart Details